donburke7/Virtual_E-Store/docs/DesignDoc.md

 ### Model Tier

 WIthin the model tier we can expect to find 2 types of components, the file data access objects and any neccessary object classes to help.
 Some of these neccessary objects are objects like the product class and users class.
 The product class creates objects that holds information on a singular product that is being sold in the e-store, whereas a user holds information about a user who interacts with the e-store.
 The fil data access objects are objects that takes care of saving, loading, and manipulation of any sort of data that is to be utilized throughout the entire e-store.
 Examples of such data can be seen as the inventory, or a customer's shopping cart.
 The inventory must be saved and loaded in order for users to see a constantly updated inventory of products.
-Shopping carts must be saved so that if a customer logs out, and then logs back in, they should still have their shopping cart and continue to add, delete, and overall edit the shopping cart.
+Shopping carts must be saved so that if a customer logs out, and then logs back in, they should still hacd ve their shopping cart and continue to add, delete, and overall edit the shopping cart.

 > _At appropriate places as part of this narrative provide one or more
 > static models (UML class diagrams) with some details such as critical attributes and methods._